 The Santa Justa lift is not exactly a tourist attraction, it is a functioning transportation system connecting the locals of two different city levels (Largo do Carmo and Baixa) in Lisbon downtown; it just happened that the old system is well preserved as a historic scenic spot and the viewpoint on top is really nice.
 The deck is just above the rooftops of the surrounding buildings, so there, I saw a 360 panoramic view of the Portugal capital’s cityscape, historic squares, the castle at the peak, the Lisbon Cathedral by the coast, and all the way to the waterfront of Tagus River.

-Ｔhe Elevator was constructed in 1902, designed by French architect Raoul Mesnier du Ponsard.
+Ｔhe Elevator was constructed in 1902 and designed by French architect Raoul Mesnier du Ponsard.
 The 45-meter high observatory is supported by an iron framework, which remained me a little bit of the Effiel Tower.
 It is quite a popular attraction now and sometimes it takes over 30 minutes to go up there.
 Luckily it was a quiet day for us that we head to the elevator without any crowd but get there early in the morning during peak season.

 After brunch, we continued our stroll along the main street and found ourselves in the Commerce Square at the waterfront and took fabulous pictures of the Rua Augusta Arch, which seemed to me the best-adorned monument in the city (from what I have seen :P).
 The plaza was an intercept point from all over the city and next – without delay, we headed to the Alfama with Tram 28.